 The chart below illustrates the current rent parameters.
 As has been discussed, there are LIHTC restrictions applicable to the units at the property.
-The as-is market rent (CRCU) conclusion for the units are below the maximum LIHTC rent figure.
-The as-renovated market (CRCU) conclusion for the one bedroom unit is above the maximum LIHTC rent figure and the (CRCU) conclusion for the two bedroom units is below the maximum LIHTC rent figure.
+The as-is market rent (CRCU) conclusion is below the maximum LIHTC rent figure.
+The as-renovated market rent (CRCU) conclusion is above the maximum LIHTC rent figure.